 Making ‘goodbye’ a joyful experience

-As hard as it is to say goodbye to a child you love, the moment of goodbye will be a memory that you can both hold on to forever – especially when it’s a long-term goodbye.
+Foster child separation anxiety can be hard, especially when saying goodbye to a child you love.
+The moment of goodbye will be a memory that you can both hold on to forever – especially when it’s a long-term goodbye.

 Try to make it a joyful experience that celebrates your child’s accomplishments and gets them excited about the next step – whatever it might be.
 Make a scrapbook of your memories together to help both of you remember the time you spent together.
 Try to be grateful for the time, and let your child know that you love and believe in them.